 As I unraveled the layers of protection I had built around me I dealt with the real issues of pain and grief.
 Still, I struggled with a lack of information and support.
 I decided to study grief and earned a bachelor’s degree in psychology and studied for a master’s degree in social work.
 I began a project to set up a network of resources for grieving people while I worked with my friend the funeral director to follow up with families he had served.

-Today, my company, New Leaf Resources, develops materials, community programs, seminars, and training programs.
-We have many new books, speakers, DVDs, CD’s, even note cards to help people on their journey through grief.
-We help funeral directors receive continuing education training on grief recovery so they can better help the families they serve cope with grief and train individuals to run support groups.
-New Leaf Resources recently introduced one of its newest products, New Leaf E-Magazine.
+Over the years, my companies ACCORD and New Leaf Resources and now Hopeful Transitions, have developed materials, community programs, seminars, and training programs.
+We have many resources including brochures, books, speakers, DVDs, CD’s, even note cards to help people on their journey through grief.
+And We help funeral directors receive continuing education training on grief recovery so they can better help the families they serve cope with grief.
+We teach people how to develop their own family services programs and train individuals to run support groups.
+Hopeful Transitions has as one of its newest products the, Hopeful Transitions E-magazine.
 Families looking for resources to help them cope with their grief will be able to read a wide variety of articles as we continuously add content to our E-Magazine.
 The articles in our magazine will be easy-to-read, informative, and in addition to helping you understand what grief is, the articles will teach ways to deal with your grief and provide examples of rituals you may want to implement into your life.

-New Leaf Resources will be making many changes in the near future to provide you with valuable and up-to-date resources to better assist you.
-If you have any suggestions or want to provide us with feedback on how well we are serving you, please contact us by phone at 1-800-346-3087 or email us.
+Hopeful Transitions will be making many changes in the near future to provide you with valuable and up-to-date resources to better assist you.
+If you have any suggestions or want to provide us with feedback on how well we are serving you, please contact us by phone at 502-777-4934 or you can contact Turn Key Concepts who distribute our materials at 888-204-5993 or email us at Sherry@hopefultransitons or Mark@turnkeyconcepts.com.
 In the meanwhile, we hope we are helping you.
 If you know other people who are grieving, please let them know about this website.

 Hoping you will grow through your grief!